unixorn/sysadmin-reading-list/README.md

 There are several good projects for monitoring.

 * [Grafana](https://www.grafana.com) - Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team and foster a data driven culture.
+* [OSquery](https://osquery.readthedocs.io/en/stable/) for Windows, linux, OS X, and FreeBSD.
+Use SQL queries to look into items such as installed programs, running processes, and other events for inventory and monitoring.
 * [Prometheus](https://www.prometheus.io/docs) - Prometheus is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
 It is now a standalone open source project and maintained independently of any company.

 #### Articles/Tutorials